Wine Tasting in Santa Barbara

 Fortunately, it is not just the mountain ranges of Santa Barbara that are famous for wine.
 If wine tasting is the main objective of the visit then that can be done in downtown areas as well.
 In fact, some of the best wine tasting rooms can be located in this area.
 They may not have picturesque natural surroundings but do boast of the finest wines and ambience.

 This is the oldest winery in the city.
 It was established almost half a century ago in 1962.
 When it first opened the winery brought in grapes from North California as grapes were not cultivated in Santa Barbara.
 It was only later that vineyard became popular in this region and local produce started being used for making wines.
 Some of the vineyards belonging to Santa Barbara Winery are the oldest in the region.
 A variety of wines are produced here and it specializes in making a distinctive mix called ZCS which is prepared using three unique varietals namely Zinfandel, Carignane and Sangiovese.
 The tasting rooms here are huge and open each day from 10 am to 5 pm.

 Carr Vineyards and Winery

 The wine tasting counter is warm and inviting and the wines there are equally good.
-Carr is recognized for its unusual blend of varietals that include Cabernet Franc, pinot Noir, Pinot Gris, Grenache and Syrah.
+Carr is recognized for its unusual blend of varietals that include Cabernet Franc, Pinot Noir, Pinot Gris, Grenache and Syrah.
 The proprietor of Carr vineyards and wineries is a man of great passion.
-His approach to wine making is practical.
-He feels that wine making process should begin as soon as grapes are picked.
+His approach to winemaking is practical.
+He feels that the winemaking process should begin as soon as grapes are picked.

 Carr is open to visitors every day between 11 am to 5 pm, except between Thursday to Saturday when it closes at 8 pm.
 The cost per person wanting to taste wines is only $10.